University of Southern California AI Policy for College Applications

 Additional Context

 USC has no explicit AI policy for undergraduate admissions.
 The undergraduate admissions site, FAQ, and admissions blog contain no AI-related guidance.
 VP for Enrollment Management Kedra Ishop stated they are 'not panicked' about AI and use healthy skepticism in review, but this is from a Rossier School editorial, not an official policy.
-However, multiple graduate/professional programs at USC have explicit AI prohibitions: Gould Law (JD) prohibits AI outright; Annenberg graduate programs say to 'avoid' ChatGPT/generative AI; and Chan OT Division prohibits generative AI with enforcement (application not considered if detected).
+USC Gould School of Law REVERSED its posture: under the heading 'Submitting Original Work' the live J.D. application page now states that applicants 'may use tools (including artificial intelligence) for editing or guidance' provided the final content authentically reflects them.
+No disclosure is required and no enforcement mechanism is stated.
+Reclassified L4 -> L2, E2 -> E0 on 2026-07-29; the prior quote ('the use of Artificial Intelligence, including ChatGPT and other similar platforms, is not permitted in the completion of your application') is no longer on the page.
+Two other USC programs retain explicit AI prohibitions: Annenberg graduate programs say to 'avoid' ChatGPT/generative AI; and Chan OT Division prohibits generative AI with enforcement (application not considered if detected).
 The top-level classification is L0 because the central undergraduate admissions office has no AI-specific policy.
 E1 reflects the VP's comments about using skepticism and triangulation in holistic review.

 Frequently Asked Questions